-Information about installing, configuring, upgrading, and uninstalling IBM Tivoli Storage Productivity Center and related products is available online.
-Use Table 1 to view and download these publications.
+Information about installing, configuring, upgrading, and uninstalling Tivoli Storage Productivity Center and related products is available online.
+Use Table 1 on page vi to view and download these publications.
 Translated documents are available for some products.

 Table 1.
 Locations of publications for Tivoli Storage Productivity Center and related products